jwilliamson15/telus-tech-assessment/README.md

 # telus-tech-assessment

+Thank you for taking the time to look at my implementation of the TELUS Technical Assessment.
+I have completed all 3 questions within 3 main packages within this repository (filtering, fizzbuzz and socks).

+This project has been written using Java 11.

+Each solution can be run individually from the main method within the Application class, ie, [TextFileFilterApplication.java](telus-tech-assessment/src/main/java/filtering/TextFileFilterApplication.java) from an IDE of your choice.

+If you wish to run this project from the terminal, please follow these steps:

+Build the project to a jar file:

+`./gradlew clean build`

+Navigate to the directory of that jar:

+`cd ./build/libs/`

+Run each application:

+`java -cp .\telus-tech-assessment-1.0-SNAPSHOT.jar filtering.TextFileFilterApplication`

+`java -cp .\telus-tech-assessment-1.0-SNAPSHOT.jar socks.SocksApplication`

+`java -cp .\telus-tech-assessment-1.0-SNAPSHOT.jar fizzbuzz.FizzBuzzApplication`

+## The Challenge
 Technical Assessment for TELUS Senior Software Engineer role

 There are 3 questions of varying complexity which you will need to provide a Java solution for.